robertchase/meander/examples/README.md

 ### using a non-local function as a handler

 If all of the functions that handle `meander` requests are local or imported, then the namespace of the module that makes the `add_server` call can get quite full.
-Another way to specify a handler function in the add_server call is to use the dot-delimited path to the function.
+Another way to specify a handler function is to use the dot-delimited path to the function.

 When `meander` sees a string value for the handler that contains one or more "." characters, it dynamically loads the code when add_server is called.